Throughput Analysis of Massive MIMO Uplink with Low-Resolution ADCs: Derivation of

-For the ZF receiver, we resort to \eqref{eq:real_received} and \eqref{eq:imag_received} to derive the required mean vector.
-In this case, $(\cRone + \cRtwo)$ and $(\cIone - \cItwo)$ are quaternary random variables.
-Following the same steps as for the MRC receiver, the mean can be written as follows:

-For the ZF receiver, the assumption that the interference is uncorrelated across the receive antennas does not yield a satisfactory approximation.
+For the ZF receiver, computing the covariance using~\eqref{eq:Sigma11mrc}--\eqref{eq:Sigma21mrc} does not yield a satisfactory approximation.
 Therefore, we resort to Monte-Carlo simulations to obtain the covariance.
+Specifically, we find $\matSigma(x_k, \matH)$ by simulating several random noise and interference realizations for each point in the symbol constellation.
+Obtaining a sufficiently accurate estimate of $\matSigma(x_k, \matH)$ requires orders of magnitude fewer noise and interference realizations compared to estimating the probability mass functions in~\eqref{eq:mutinfo_MassiveMIMO}. }